-Nearly all the leading Founders had been born and raised under the British flag-either in the North American colonies, in Britain, Ireland, or (as in the case of Alexander Hamilton) in the British Caribbean.
+Nearly all the leading Founders had been born and raised under the British flag-either in the North American colonies, Britain, Ireland, or (as in the case of Alexander Hamilton) the British Caribbean.
 Understanding the Constitution they adopted requires some information on the empire they had inhabited.

 The island of Great Britain consisted (as it still consists today) of England, Wales, and Scotland.
 England and Wales had been united for legal purposes in the sixteenth century.
-The English and Scottish Crowns were conjoined upon the accession of James I in 1603, but England and Scotland remained separate kingdoms, each with its own parliament.
-Then in 1707, both parliaments passed an Act of Union, thereby creating the Kingdom of Great Britain with a common British Parliament.
+The English and Scotlish Crowns were conjoined upon the accession of James I in 1603, but England and Scotland remained separate kingdoms, each with its own parliament.
+Then in 1707, both parliaments passed Acts of Union, thereby creating the Kingdom of Great Britain with a common British Parliament.
 Within those limitations, Scotland retained its own legal system, as it does today.5

-After the territorial losses from the American Revolution, the Empire encompassed the following territories: the island of Great Britain along with small
+After the territorial losses from the American Revolution, the Empire encompassed the following territories: the island of Great Britain along with small nearby islands, Ireland, Canada, much of India, Bermuda, an incipient colony in and near Australia, and valuable Caribbean islands, including the Bahamas, Jamaica, and Trinidad.